Nelson-Delpozo/ApproveAProof/APPROVEAPROOF_MASTER_PLAN.md

 The core Phase 1 relational models, historical Customer/Proof deletion behavior, runtime Prisma/PostgreSQL database utility, and initial database integrity tests are now implemented.

-Continue Phase 1 by reviewing the remaining database foundation only:
+Continue Phase 1 only through the dedicated integration-test database safety slice and final completion gate:

-1. review remaining high-value constraints and indexes;
-2. confirm the implemented integration tests cover the intended Phase 1 database invariants;
-3. verify migration/database synchronization from the repository;
+1. verify that `DATABASE_URL` and `TEST_DATABASE_URL` resolve to different Neon hosts before any destructive test runs;
+2. target the dedicated test database explicitly when verifying/applying migrations;
+3. run the 16-test database integration suite against `TEST_DATABASE_URL`;
+4. prove the safety guard rejects a configuration where `TEST_DATABASE_URL` equals `DATABASE_URL`;
-4. run the final Phase 1 quality gate;
+5. run the complete Phase 1 quality gate;
-5. update canonical documentation if repository verification reveals any exact implementation detail that differs from this checkpoint;
+6. synchronize the canonical documentation to the verified repository state;
-6. merge `phase-1-database` into `main` only after the Phase 1 completion criteria are satisfied.
+7. merge `phase-1-database` into `main` only after all Phase 1 completion criteria are satisfied.

 The immediate resume point is:

-> **Phase 1 final database review and completion gate.**
+> **Phase 1 dedicated test-database safety verification and final completion gate.**

 Do not begin Phase 2 until that review and gate are complete.